 OUCC is active in three sorts of caving:

-It's possible to move from being a complete novice in October to being able to enjoy and take active part in our overseas expedition in July.
+It's possible to move from being a complete novice in October to being able to enjoy and take an active part in an overseas expedition in the following summer.
 Or you can take it a bit more easily.
 Either way, OUCC will help you build up your skills while enjoying the pleasures of caving in Mendip, Wales, and the Derbyshire and Yorkshire Dales.

 You can try out caving without investing any money in equipment; we'll lend it to you.
 You only need buy some gear of your own after you've decided to stay with the club - and even then there's no rush.
 For costs, see here.

-We're a sociable bunch who have pub or speaker meetings on Wednesday every week, and the caving huts we stay in at weekends have a unique "après-cave" scene.
-To keep in touch with what's happening, come along to the Wednesday meetings, or subscribe to one of the OUCC email lists.
+We're a sociable bunch who have pub or speaker meetings every week in term time, and the caving huts we stay in at weekends have a unique "après-cave" scene.
+To keep in touch with what's happening, come along to a social meeting, or subscribe to one of the OUCC email lists.